 The book is full of practical, actionable advice, that will make any long-term expat shake their head with recognition (and more than a little of that ‘Oops, I should have handled that differently’ feeling).
 About giving constructive criticism she writes, “If feedback is not given properly, often Cambodians will see it as blame and instead of accepting it and changing, they will look for ways to get revenge.
 Expatriates should make sure that when they give feedback to their Cambodian colleagues that they do it in a way which the Cambodians will not feel as blame.”
 And while the authors admit there are no easy answers to many of the issues that plague the Cambodian-expatriate relationship, the book gives the expat much to consider when reflecting on these issues.

 Working in Cambodia was published in 2006, and undeniably much has changed since then.
 The book talks about the Khmer Rouge era and how the trauma that Cambodians went through influence their workplace behaviors and willingness to take risks.
 These days, though, in many organizations a large percentage of the staff were born after the fall of the Khmer Rouge.
 Young people are often “freer in their thinking and in their ideas and creativity” but can have this independence crushed by older members of their workplace (or family, for that matter).
 Despite this, the book still offers the expat reader a valuable insight into Cambodian work culture, and is highly recommended.

-If you’d like to purchase a copy of Working in Cambodia: Perspectives on the Complexities of Cambodians and Expatriates Working Together, you can visit the nearly two decades in Cambodia.
+If you’d like to purchase a copy of Working in Cambodia: Perspectives on the Complexities of Cambodians and Expatriates Working Together, visit VBNK.